ccantore/website/content/authors/admin/_index.md

 - Principal Investigators
 ---

-I am a Senior Research Economist at the Research Hub of the [Bank of England](https://www.bankofengland.co.uk/research/researchers/cristiano-cantore) and a Reader in Economics at the [University of Surrey](https://www.surrey.ac.uk/people/cristiano-cantore).
+I am a Research Advisor at the Research Hub of the [Bank of England](https://www.bankofengland.co.uk/research/researchers/cristiano-cantore) and a Reader in Economics at the [University of Surrey](https://www.surrey.ac.uk/people/cristiano-cantore).
 I am also a member of the [Centre for Macroeconomics](http://www.centreformacroeconomics.ac.uk/Home.aspx), the [Euro Area Business Cycle Network](https://eabcn.org) and the [Central Bank Research Association](https://eabcn.org).

 **What's new?**
 - <span style="color:red">[23rd August 2021]</span> Presenting *A tail of labor supply and a tale of monetary policy* at the [EEA-ESEM 2021](https://eea-esem-2021.org).